Sumit-NCSU/NCSU-CSC510Project/DESIGN.md

 Among the categories discussed in class, this bot fits into the *DevOps* bot category, because it is helping the developers access various tools from within a conversation with the bot and allows the users to manage deployments and receive notifications.

 * ## Use Cases
+Common Pre conditions for all the use cases are:
+  * Slack bot must be configured with the API token for Git and Jenkins
+  * Slack bot must have deployment access to the server.
+  * Jobs must be pre-configured in Jenkins for the slack bot to use.

 ### Use Case 1: View and merge Pending Pull requests from Git repository on Slack
 1. Preconditions:
    * User must know the name of the Git Repository.